 - Sizing: Google explicitly recommends that images be at least 1200 pixels wide and fall into one of these three aspect ratios: 16×9, 4×3, and 1×1.

-- Alt-text: This is the text that appears on websites if you mouse over the image.
-The text should match the article’s headline.
+- Alt-text: This text appears on websites if you mouse over the image.
+The text should match the news article’s headline.

 - .jpg file name: This is the actual filename of the image.
 It should include the primary keywords of the story and be the same as the headline.

 - Caption: Should describe what is happening in the photo in 1-2 sentences, using primary keywords where relevant.

 I highly recommend reading Barry Adams’ piece here for more detail on optimizing for Google News.

 Thing To Know #8: Perform a “Final Check” After Publishing… Just For Good Measure

 Once you have published your news article, give Google 15 minutes or so, and then perform a site search for a query you’d like your page to rank on.
 A site search means typing [site:Example.com “Example Keyword”] into the Google search bar.